tealtwo/opendbc/opendbc/sunnypilot/car/hyundai/longitudinal/README.md

     planned_accel = CC.actuators.accel
     current_accel = CS.out.aEgo
-    blended_value = 0.67 * planned_accel + 0.33 * current_accel
+    blended_value = 0.75 * planned_accel + 0.25 * current_accel
     delta = blended_value - self.state.accel_last_jerk

-    self.state.jerk = math.copysign(delta * delta, delta)
+    self.state.jerk = math.copysign(max(abs(delta), math.sqrt(abs(delta))) * abs(delta), delta)
     self.state.accel_last_jerk = blended_value

 Instead of using a hardcoded time, we are focused on making jerk parabolic.
 First we have our planned acceleration from longitudinal_planner.
 Then we have our current carstate acceleration.
-These are then blended together 67:33 = 100% to form our blended value.
+These are then blended together 75:25 = 100% to form our blended value.
 Following this, we have our delta which subtracts our blended_value from our previous acceleration `self.state.accel_last_jerk`
-Lastly, we have our finalized jerk calculation, which squares the delta to create a parabolic response while retaining the original sign, which could be positive or negative (e.g., 5.0 or -5.0).
+Lastly, we have our finalized jerk calculation, which looks at its absolute value, and then picks whichever is larger: that absolute value or its square root.
+It multiplies that by the absolute value again, then applies the original sign to the result, which could be positive or negative (e.g., 5.0 or -5.0).
+This approach makes very small deltas even smaller but not zero (since sqrt(delta) > delta when delta < 1) and keeps larger deltas closer to their actual value.
 This then goes through our minimum and maximum clipping which forces a value between our set min and max, which I discuss later in this readme.

 Moving on, the accel_last_jerk, stores current accel after each iteration and uses that in the calculation as previous accel for our jerk calculations.
 Now we see the calculation of jerk max and jerk min.